Introduction

 -

-Joint and muscle pain: Diffuse pain without an identifiable cause can be a sign of inflammation.
+Joint and muscle pain: Diffuse pain without recognizable cause can be signs of inflammation.

 -

-Concentration problems: The so-called "brain fog" – a feeling of mental confusion – is associated with inflammatory mediators.
+Concentration problems: The so-called "brain fog" – a feeling of mental cloudiness – is associated with inflammatory mediators.

 -

-Digestive problems: Bloating, irregular bowel movements and abdominal pain can indicate intestinal inflammation.
+Digestive complaints: Bloating, irregular bowel movements, and abdominal pain can indicate intestinal inflammations.

 -

-Skin problems: Skin blemishes, eczema, and premature skin aging can be signs of systemic inflammation.
+Skin problems: Skin impurities, eczema, and premature skin aging can be signs of systemic inflammations.

 -

-Weight problems: Despite a healthy diet and sufficient exercise, stubborn obesity can persist.
+Weight problems: Despite a healthy diet and sufficient exercise, stubborn overweight can persist.

 -

-Increased susceptibility to infections: The immune system, which is burdened by chronic inflammation, can be more susceptible to infections.
+Increased susceptibility to infections: The immune system burdened by chronic inflammations can be more vulnerable to infections.

 -

-Mood swings: Depressive moods and irritability can be related to inflammatory processes.
+Mood swings: Depressive moods and irritability can be associated with inflammatory processes.

 -

-Sleep disorders: A disturbed sleep-wake rhythm can be both a cause and a consequence of chronic inflammation.
+Sleep disorders: A disturbed sleep-wake rhythm can be both a cause and a consequence of chronic inflammations.

-These symptoms are nonspecific and may have other causes.
-However, if several of these signs occur together, this may be an indication of silent inflammation.
+These symptoms are nonspecific and can have other causes.
+However, if several of these signs occur together, this can be an indication of silent inflammations.

-How silent inflammation in the body can be diagnosed
+How silent inflammations can be diagnosed in the body

-Various diagnostic methods are available to detect hidden inflammation in the body:
+Various diagnostic methods are available to detect hidden inflammations in the body:

 -

-C-reactive protein (CRP): This classic inflammatory marker can also indicate mild chronic inflammation, especially in the highly sensitive variant (hs-CRP).
+C-reactive protein (CRP): This classic inflammation marker can also indicate mild chronic inflammations, especially in the high-sensitivity variant (hs-CRP).

 -